-Upon completion of the Merger and subject to the consent of the holder thereof, each warrant to purchase one share of PROLOR common stock that is outstanding and unexercised immediately prior to the Effective Time will be converted into a warrant to purchase OPKO common stock and (1) the number of shares of OPKO common stock subject to such warrant will be adjusted to an amount equal to the product of (a) the number of shares of PROLOR common stock subject to such warrant immediately before the Effective Time and (b) the Exchange Ratio, rounded up to the nearest whole share, and (2) the per share exercise price of such warrant will be adjusted to a price equal to the quotient of (a) the per share exercise price of such warrant in accordance with the terms and conditions thereof, subject to the conditions and adjustments described in the preceding sentence.
+Upon completion of the Merger and subject to the consent of the holder thereof, each warrant to purchase one share of PROLOR common stock that is outstanding and unexercised immediately prior to the Effective Time will be converted into a warrant to purchase OPKO common stock and (1) the number of shares of OPKO common stock subject to such warrant will be adjusted to an amount equal to the product of (a) the number of shares of PROLOR common stock subject to such warrant immediately before the Effective Time and (b) the Exchange Ratio, rounded up to the nearest whole share, and (2) the per share exercise price of such warrant will be adjusted to a price equal to the quotient of (a) the per share exercise price of such warrant and (b) the Exchange Ratio, rounded up to the nearest whole cent.
+OPKO will assume each such warrant in accordance with the terms and conditions thereof, subject to the conditions and adjustments described in the preceding sentence.